Travel Advice for Families Visiting Vanuatu

 Games are an essential boredom-buster while getting the whole family bonding, so pack some travel-size games, like Uno and Connect 4 Grab & Go.
 They’ll also come in handy when you’re enjoying some downtime at your accommodation after a day full of adventures.

-You may also want to pack a few snacks, but just note that once they are opened, you probably won’t be able to pass them through Quarantine LINK#TT003 once you land, so don’t go too overboard.
+You may also want to pack a few snacks, but just note that once they are opened, you probably won’t be able to pass them through Biosecurity LINK#TT003 once you land, so don’t go too overboard.

-10.Plan Some Family Fun
+11.Plan Some Family Fun

 Moving on to some activity tips for Vanuatu, of course, you’ll want to plan some family fun together.
 A holiday to Vanuatu is the perfect opportunity to bond and reconnect.